 Want more quadcopter crashes?
 Then check out this collection of drone disasters that will surely encourage you to fly your own copter with extra care.

-- Best cheap drone deals for July 2021: DJI, Potensic, Holy Stone and more
+- Best drone deals for December 2021: DJI, Potensic, Holy Stone and more

 - This DJI Mavic Cyber Monday deal drops the price by $100

 - The DJI FPV series makes first-person drone flight available to everyone